Characterization of symmetries of contact Hamiltonian systems: Symmetries of contact Hamiltonian systems and their decomposition

 \item \emph{dynamical similarity} if there exists $\lambda\in C^\infty(M)$, such that

 \item \emph{Cartan symmetry} if there exist $a,g \in C^\infty(M)$ such that

 \end{itemize} \end{defn}

-The following theorem shows that, at least for the first two kinds of symmetries above, it is possible to recover ``dissipated'' quantities.
+The following proposition shows that, at least for the first two kinds of symmetries above, it is possible to recover ``dissipated'' quantities.
 This is particularly interesting since the symmetry $Y$ is, in general, not a contact Hamiltonian vector field.

-\begin{thm}[\cite{de_Le_n_2020}] Let $(M,\eta,\cH)$ a contact Hamiltonian system.
-Let $Y\in\Gamma(TM)$, then the following hold. \begin{itemize} \item $Y$ is a dynamical symmetry if and only if $\{\eta(Y), \cH\}_\eta = 0$. \item $Y$ is a Cartan symmetry if and only if $\{\eta(Y) - g, \cH\}_\eta = 0$, where $g$ is defined in \eqref{eqn:cartandef}. \end{itemize} Moreover $Y$ is both a dynamical symmetry and a Cartan symmetry if and only if $d g=0$ and $Y$ is a contact Hamiltonian vector field. \end{thm}
+\begin{prop}[\cite{de_Le_n_2020}] Let $(M,\eta,\cH)$ a contact Hamiltonian system.
+Let $Y\in\Gamma(TM)$, then the following hold. \begin{itemize} \item $Y$ is a dynamical symmetry if and only if $\{\eta(Y), \cH\}_\eta = 0$. \item $Y$ is a Cartan symmetry if and only if $\{\eta(Y) - g, \cH\}_\eta = 0$, where $g$ is defined in \eqref{eqn:cartandef}. \end{itemize} Moreover $Y$ is both a dynamical symmetry and a Cartan symmetry if and only if $d g=0$ and $Y$ is a contact Hamiltonian vector field. \end{prop}

 This statement already shows that there are nontrivial relations between these various different notions of symmetry.
 In the following subsections we will try to characterize them more finely in terms of their decompositions.